Close Menu

 8. I Finally Started an Emergency Fund

-I used to think saving for emergencies was for “grown-ups.”
+I used to think saving money for emergencies was for “grown-ups.”
 Now I realize it’s actually a smart move.

 I’m slowly building up an emergency fund — aiming for at least 3 months’ worth of expenses.
 I park it in a separate savings account so I don’t accidentally spend it.